This is your chance to own the beach house where Emily Thorne (aka Amanda Clarke) lived on the soapy nighttime drama “Revenge.”

 “Gracious living area with coffered ceilings, built-ins and fireplace exits to a charming Southern wrap-around porch that includes spacious screen porch to enjoy the wonderful SW breezes and gorgeous sunsets that Southport is known for. “

-An overhead view of the porch from Victoria Grayson’s vantage point next door:
+An overhead view of the porch from Victoria Grayson’s tower next door:

 According to I Am Not a Stalker, the exterior was based on a real house in East Hampton.

 A reader named Jim tells me: “They just stretched it, moved the pool and added a few extras for TV.”
-He directed me to this image of what the real exterior looks like (below), and it does match the one I found on Streetview (above):
+He directed me to this image of what the real exterior looks like.

 When they were shooting outdoor scenes by the pool, they used a house in Malibu on Winding Way: